In 2015, Regional Arts Victoria rolled out a Creative Recovery program, funded by the Department of Health and Human Services via Creative Victoria.

 One of Amanda’s highlights was Creative Conversations in Wallan, run in partnership with Nexus Primary Health, Mitchell Shire Council, City of Whittlesea and the MCRAG Community Foundation.
 The two-day gathering saw artists, academics, arts workers and other community members gather to share their stories of creativity in recovery.
 The conference connected people, but also inspired them to keep creating and keep talking.

-Following the success of Creative Conversations and discussions with council about reclaiming unused or underused spaces, Meanwhile… In Kilmore was conceived.
-A series of artist-run public events encouraged the community to have discussions about art, culture and the future of the township.
+Following the success of Creative Conversations and discussions with council about reclaiming unused or underused spaces, Meanwhile… In Kilmore was conceived, a series of artist-run public events encouraging the community to have discussions about art, culture and the future of the township.

 Horsham & Northern Grampians: Carolynne Hamdorf

-Carolynne empowered communities to develop and network in a variety of ways.
-She worked on governance with some groups, on strategy with others.
+Carolynne empowered communities to develop and network in a variety of ways, working on governance with some groups, and on strategy with others.
 This included working with the Northern Grampians Shire on its Arts & Culture Strategy Review, facilitating community consultations and encouraging contributions.
 Carolynne also supported the Grampians West Bush Fest committee to deliver its inaugural event.
 The Fest promoted the attractions of the communities most impacted by the January 2014 fires.
 Another large part of Carolynne’s focus was the development of the Grampians Wimmera Arts Atlas.
 Like its counterparts in the South West and in the Central Highlands, this will help to connect artists, allowing them to share what they do and things that are coming up.
-This is in its final phases but is not yet live – watch this space!